 It is sometimes objected that because our observations are limited to a single universe (e.g. a Hubble volume) then the existence of other universes cannot be observed, and so their existence cannot be considered a proper scientific hypothesis.
 Even taking into account the fact that future observers will see a larger particle horizon, and so have access to a bigger volume of space, most regions of the multiverse (at least in the eternal inflation model) can never be observed, even in principle.
 While this may indeed preclude direct confirmation of the multiverse hypothesis, it does not rule out the possibility that it may be tested indirectly.
 Almost all scientists and philosophers accept the general principle that the prediction of unobservable entities is an acceptable scientific hypothesis if those entities stem from a theory that has other testable consequences.

 It is occasionally argued that the observed universe is the unique possible universe, so that talk of `other' universes is ipso facto meaningless.
-Einstein asked whether the universe could have been otherwise (or nonexistent altogether).
+Einstein raised this possibility when he said, in his typical poetic manner, that what really interested him was whether `God had any choice in the creation of the world'.
+To express this sentiment more neutrally, Einstein was asking whether the universe could have been otherwise (or nonexistent altogether).
 The hope is sometimes expressed that once a fully unified theory of physics is achieved, it will turn out to have a unique solution corresponding to the observed universe.
 It is too soon to say whether string/M theory will eventually yield a unique description (so far, the evidence is to the contrary), but the hypothesis of a unique reality would in any case seem to be easily dispatched.
 The job of the theoretical physicist is to construct mathematically consistent models of reality in the form of simplified, impoverished descriptions of the real world.
 For example, the so-called Thirring model describes a two spacetime dimensional world inhabited by self-interacting fermions.
 It is studied because it offers an exactly soluble model in quantum field theory.
-Nobody suggests the Thirring model is a description of a real world, but it is clearly a possible world.
+Nobody suggests the Thirring model is a description of the real world, but it is clearly a possible world.
 So unless some criterion can be found to eliminate all the simplified models of physics, including such familiar constructs as Newtonian mechanics, there would seem to be a strong prima facie case that the universe could indeed have been otherwise that `God did have a choice'.

-A final objection to the existing multiverse theories is a challenge to the criteria for defining universes.
-In most multiverse theories, universes are labeled by laws of physics and initial conditions.
-Even in extreme multiverse scheme, the chosen criterion is mathematical consistency.
+A final objection to the existing megaverse theories is a challenge to the criteria for defining universes.
+In most megaverse theories, universes are labeled by laws of physics and initial conditions.
+Even in extreme megaverse scheme, the chosen criterion is mathematical consistency.
 It might be objected that these terms are narrow and chauvinistic - indeed, just the sort of criteria to be expected from mathematical physicists.
-Other ways of categorizing universes are conceivable, and could lead to even larger concepts of multiverse.
+Other ways of categorizing universes are conceivable, and could lead to even larger concepts of megaverse.
 Examples might be the set of all possible artistic structures, or morally good systems, or mental states.
 There may be criteria for categorization that lie completely beyond the scope of human comprehension.
 To suppose that the ultimate nature of reality is founded in twenty-first century human physics seems remarkably hubristic.